Preetu Nair: Education

-Journalism
+Career

-She has been a full-time journalist since 2000.
-From May 2000 to May 2001, Preetu was a trainee reporter for The Times of India.
+Nair has been a full-time journalist since 2000.
+From May 2000 to May 2001, she was a trainee reporter for The Times of India.
 From 2001 onward, she became a freelancer, and has written for The Navhind Times on news related to Goa.
-She resigned as a Senior Reporter for Gomantak Times, Goa (Sakaal Group of Publications) and has joined the Times of India as Principal Correspondent.
+She resigned as a senior reporter for Gomantak Times, Goa (Sakaal Group of Publications) and joined the Times of India as principal correspondent.

-Preetu Nair and Peter De Souza her colleague in Gomantak Times, Goa were awarded the UNDP-TAHA-HDRN Media Award -2006 for exposing the modus operandi of the human traffickers explicitly and vividly underlining the nexus between these offenders, the police, and politicians.
+Nair and Peter De Souza, her colleague in Gomantak Times, Goa were awarded the UNDP-TAHA-HDRN Media Award-2006 for exposing the modus operandi of the human traffickers explicitly and vividly underlining the nexus between these offenders, the police, and politicians.

 These stories were all written while Sujay Gupta was the Editor of Gomantak Times.
-She left Gomantak Times to join Times of India after Derrick Almeida took over as the Executive Editor of Gomantak Times.
+Naik left Gomantak Times to join Times of India after Derrick Almeida took over as the Executive Editor of Gomantak Times.
 She was selected as the Panos/Stop TB Media Fellow for the year 2007 to work on Tuberculosis related issues in Goa.

 She also received the European Union - Thomson Foundation Media bursary for working on a story "Trafficked victims and HIV".

-Preetu and Peter De Souza were also the first Journalists in Goa working in a local newspaper who exposed the powerful Russians and the Israelis purchasing land.
+Nair and De Souza were also the first journalists in Goa working in a local newspaper who exposed the powerful Russians and the Israelis purchasing land.

 She has written articles on Goa, Goan books, media, environment, development.